Floods and Flood Zone Information

 Local Flood Hazard

-We are entering the height of hurricane season, so we would like to remind residents that although 2012 was a mild storm season, the City did experience flooding as a result of heavy rainfall in June.
+We are entering the height of hurricane season, so we would like to remind residents that although 2013 was a mild storm season, the City did experience flooding as a result of heavy rainfall in October and December.
 Now is the time to prepare, if you have not already done so.

 The City is located in a low, flat geographical area.
 It encompasses 36 square miles and is surrounded by water, which makes the City especially susceptible to flooding.
 The City’s water bodies consist mainly of navigable waterways and sensitive drainage basins, including the Atlantic Ocean, Intracoastal Waterway, Middle River, C-13 East, C-12, and the New River Canal.
 In the event of a hurricane, tropical depression, rainstorm, high tide, storm surge, or other natural disaster, these waterways can cause flooding.